Axiverse Lampposts: Initial conditions

-since, for our choice of anthropic weight, the relevant dependence enters through $\zeta$ rather than $\Omega_{\rm cdm}$ itself (see \Cref{subsubsec:anthropic-weight}).
-Our goal in this subsection is to express the anthropic probability $\mathcal P$ as an integral over inflationary initial conditions, which themselves are calculable via Fokker-Planck equilibrium~\cite{Graham:2018jyp,Reig:2021ipa}: schematically, $\mathcal P$ is obtained by weighting the prior distribution for $\zeta$ by an anthropic weight $W(\zeta)$.
+Our goal in this subsection is to express the anthropic probability $\mathcal P$ as an integral over inflationary initial conditions, which themselves are calculable via Fokker-Planck equilibrium~\cite{Graham:2018jyp,Takahashi:2018tdu,Reig:2021ipa}: schematically, $\mathcal P$ is obtained by weighting the prior distribution for $\zeta$ by an anthropic weight $W(\zeta)$.

 For axion dark matter, the probability distribution of $\zeta$ is inherited from the probability distribution of the initial misalignment angles, $p(\theta_{0,i})$.
-To make this explicit, we rewrite the misalignment abundance \cref{eqn:axion-relic-abundance} by combining all factors other than the $\theta_{0,i}$-dependence into a single coefficient $c(m_i,f_{{\rm GS},i})$~\cite{Arvanitaki:2010sy}.
+To make this explicit, we rewrite the misalignment abundance \cref{eqn:axion-relic-abundance} by combining all factors other than the $\theta_{0,i}$-dependence into a single coefficient $c(m_i,f_{{\rm GS},i})$ as in Ref.~\cite{Arvanitaki:2010sy}.
 For dark matter composed of $N$ axions,

 where we drop factors of $g_\star$ for simplicity, and

 We neglect the anharmonicity of the axion potential [i.e. the logarithm in $F(\theta_0)$; see \cref{eqn:Ftheta}] when performing analytical calculations as it has at most an order unity effect, but retain it in the numerical analysis.
 For fixed choices of the axion masses $m_i$ and decay constants $f_{{\rm GS},i}$, the initial conditions $\theta_{0,i}$ are the only variables.
 Thus, the probability distribution on $\zeta$ is given by that of $\theta_{0,i}$.